CoL1n23/MyShell/README.md

 ## Part 1: Parsing and Executing Commands

-Markup: - Part 1A: Lex and Yacc - Accepting more complex commands
+- Part 1A: Lex and Yacc - Accepting more complex commands
 - Part 1B: Executing commands

 1B.1: Simple command process creation and execution